engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 You can then interact with the app using `the component API` if you need to.

+--*REVIEW - component api derken neyi kastetti

 # 2 Reactivity

 ## a.
 Assignments

-At the heart of Svelte is a powerful system of reactivity for keeping the DOM in sync with your application state — for example, in response to an event.
+At the heart of Svelte is a powerful system of reactivity for `keeping the DOM in sync with your application state` — for example, in response to an event.

-🍋 how can add click event to button
+➖ Adding click event to button

 To demonstrate it, we first need to wire up an event handler :